Search for ultralight scalar dark matter with NANOGrav pulsar timing arrays: Result

 In Figure \ref{subtract_red+ephem}, we show the Lomb-Scargle periodogram, where the horizontal axis is the frequency and the vertical axis is the Lomb-Scargle power.
 The black, red, and blue lines represent the periodogram of the original timing residual, the red noise only, and the timing residual subtracted by the SSE noise, respectively.
 As for PSR J1744-1134, a plot focused on other than the red noise is also displayed below it, because the red noise is large and the other lines are difficult to see.
-The purple vertical line represents the inverse of the observation time, and we will not mention the shadow region in the left of this.
+The purple vertical line represents the inverse of the observation period.

+First, with regard to the black line representing the periodogram of the original timing residual, it can be seen that the power in the frequency smaller than $10^{-8} {\rm Hz}$ is larger than the power in the frequency larger than $10^{-8} {\rm Hz}$.
+Therefore, it can be understood that there is noise in the low frequency region, and the analysis of this article is considered to be meaningful.